 There are two required courses: PSYC 6000 - Foundations of Humanistic Psychology, and PSYC 6021 - Psychology as Human Science.
 All other courses are elective, giving students the freedom and responsibility to develop their own plans of study.
 Ideally, a student's individualized plan is developed in collaboration with a faculty mentor.
-We assign incoming students to a program faculty mentor at admission based on apparent compatibility of interests and approach, and we also encourage students to invite faculty members to serve in that capacity.
+Students are encouraged to invite faculty members to serve as their faculty mentor.